Bitwarden-Repository-Archive/.github/profile/README.md

 - 🛡️ Preserve important open-source security tools for future generations.
 - 🧠 Provide a centralized reference point for learners, researchers, and developers.
 - 🔎 Support transparency and exploration of secure password management technologies.
-- 🌐 Help decentralize access to useful open-source projects.
+- 🌐 Help decentralize access to useful open-source projects, including emerging alternatives.

 ---

 ## 📦 What’s Included:
-This archive contains original forks and notable related projects from the Bitwarden ecosystem:
+This archive contains original forks and notable related projects from the Bitwarden ecosystem and other trusted open-source password managers:

 - ✅ **[Bitwarden](https://github.com/bitwarden)** – official open-source repositories for Bitwarden’s secure, cross-platform password management tools and services.
 - 🌱 **[Vaultwarden](https://github.com/dani-garcia/vaultwarden)** – a lightweight, community-built Bitwarden-compatible server written in Rust, widely used by self-hosters.
-- 📦 **[Flathub (Flatpak)](https://github.com/flathub/com.bitwarden.desktop)** – a community-maintained Flatpak package for Bitwarden's desktop app, enabling easy, sandboxed Linux distribution.
+- 📦 **[Bitwarden (Flathub Flatpak)](https://github.com/flathub/com.bitwarden.desktop)** – a community-maintained Flatpak package for Bitwarden's desktop app, enabling easy, sandboxed Linux distribution.
 - 🧪 **[Bitwarden Labs](https://github.com/bitwarden-labs)** – a space for experimental, community-led, or research-focused Bitwarden forks and tools.
 - 🧷 **[Buttercup (Discontinued)](https://github.com/buttercup)** – a modern, cross-platform open-source password manager that served as an alternative to Bitwarden.
+- 🔐 **[ProtonPass](https://github.com/protonpass)** – an open-source password manager developed by Proton focusing on privacy and security.
+- 🔒 **[NordPass (Flathub Flatpak)](https://github.com/flathub/com.nordpass.NordPass)** – the community-maintained Linux Flatpak package for NordPass, a secure password manager by Nord Security.

 > All repositories are forked directly from their original sources, preserving full commit history for archival and reference purposes.